 His question is a good one.
-“What must I do to inherit eternal life?”
+"What must I do to inherit eternal life?"
 Jesus replies by asking a question!
 Indeed, he asks two questions.
 The lawyer gives the reply of Deuteronomy 6 that is the daily prayer of all the Jews.
-“You must love the Lord your God with all your heart, and all your soul, with all your strength, and with all your mind, and your neighbor as yourself.”
+"You must love the Lord your God with all your heart, and all your soul, with all your strength, and with all your mind, and your neighbour as yourself."

 Still unbeaten, the lawyer tries again.
 "And who is my neighbour?"

 This leads to the parable of the Good Samaritan.
 It is a simple story that has been traditionally understood as being very critical of the Levites and the priests and praises the Samaritans.
 That is fair comment.
-Modern scholars have given a new interpretation that I find very interesting.
+Modern scholars have give a new interpretation that I find very interesting.

 The story starts:

 "A man was once on his way from Jerusalem to Jericho."
 If the text reads: "A man was on his way from Jericho to Jerusalem," it could make a difference.
 Jerusalem was the home of the high Priests (e.g. Zachary).
 The poorer priests and members of the priestly tribe (Levites) lived outside the city where the cost of living was less.
 They were rostered on duty for maybe a month at a time and they prepared themselves religiously by keeping all the purification rules that belong to their ministry.
 The journey took two days.
 They climbed an altitude of 1000 metres threatened by robbers.
 They only had one month's work to support their families.
 They were on a mission.
 They were on God's mission.
 They were avoiding delays.
 The culture of the day would excuse them of being 'neighbourly.'